Botox Vs. Fillers: Which One Is Good For Your Skin?

 It is to be noted that the effect of Botox can be seen only on those wrinkles that occur due to the movement of muscles.
 Such wrinkles are known as expression lines, such as those around the nose, between the eyes, around the eyes, and above the eyebrows.

-So, Botox eliminates lines and wrinkles resulting from smiling, squinting, frowning, and similar facial expressions.
+So, if you are wondering how to get rid of frown lines, botox is the answer.
+It also helps eliminate lines and wrinkles resulting from smiling, squinting, and similar facial expressions.
 These wrinkles are known as dynamic wrinkles, and Botox treatments are most effective on them (1).

 Before you enter a doctor’s clinic for the treatment, here is what you can expect from the treatment: